vislearn/FrEIA/README.rst

 * ``experiments/mnist_minimal_example`` contains code to produce class-conditional MNIST samples in <150 lines total
 * ``experiments/colorization_minimal_example`` contains code to colorize LSUN bedrooms in <200 lines total
-* ``experiments/colorization_cINN`` contains the full research code used to produce all figure in the paper
+* ``experiments/colorization_cINN`` contains the full research code used to produce all colorization figures in the paper
+* ``experiments/mnist_cINN`` contains the full research code used to produce all mnist figures in the paper

 **"Analyzing inverse problems with invertible neural networks."
 (2018)**